cwynveen/rag-workshop/rag-app/README.md

 ---

 ## Running through the workshop steps
-1. Let start by moving into the upstream-rag folder and building our rag-app and running it with docker compose
+1. Let start by moving into the upstream-rag folder and building our rag-app and running it with docker compose.
+Note this will take a few minutes to download and pull in all the AI things (they're BIG).

     ```shell
     cd rag-app/upstream-rag